 A few kilometres later there is a turn onto a narrow and smooth but slippery road which is fast-flowing over crests.
 However, this joy lasts only for 700m before another tight turn onto a wider and more worn road.
 It’s again quite fast and turning all the time.
 At 18.4 km the road becomes suddenly narrow, smooth but slippery and fast-flowing over crests including another jump, documented here:

-After this section the corners start being tighter and the pace slower, and finally just before the end the road becomes wide again.
+After this section the corners start turning tighter and the pace slower, and finally just before the end the road becomes wide again.

-At 7 km there’s a turn onto a narrower road which ascends and descends, through hairpins.
+At 7 km there’s a turn onto a narrower road which ascends and descends through hairpins, narrowing at the top.
 4 km before the finish there’s a narrow and technical section.
-Then the rest of the stage is again medium wide, first fast-flowing and finally angular, with also a bit of fresh tarmac.
+Then the rest of the stage is again medium wide, first fast-flowing and finally angular, with also a bit of fresh tarmac and three narrow bridges on the way.

 SS18+20 Zagorska Sela – Kumrovec acts as the power stage like last year.
 It’s a quite different stage to all others.
 It’s narrow and angular with many tricky tight places.
 The road will also be very polluted thanks to fields next to the road or tree leaves in the forest sections.
 There’s also blind crests and jumps.
 Trees, buildings and other obstacles are close to the road.